mikey-jay/realm-simulator/README.md

 ### Recipe B
 This is a modified version of the harvester recipe which greatly improves the ROI of higher level harvesters and greatly diminishes the ROI of lower level harvesters compared to the original (current) ruleset.

+### Recipe C
+Similar to recipe B, but with lower overall costs and lower overall harvest rates (players generally need to build a higher quantity of harvesters in this scenario).
+In this recipe, the maker cost is also substantially reduced (by up to ~75%).

 ## Results
 Results are output to a timestamped .csv file in the `results` folder named similarly to the simulation script name that generated them.
 Charting and further aggregation and analysis of the data has been conducted and can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1WB8L6aEPEdGnEgxcRUD3ysRwko2fjzMU).